Country · Oceania

 Safety

 French Polynesia is generally considered safe for travelers.
 The crime rate is low, and violent crime is rare.
-However, petty crimes such as pickpocketing can occur, especially in crowded areas.
-It's advisable to remain vigilant, especially when visiting popular tourist spots.
-Natural hazards like cyclones and tidal surges can happen between November and April, so staying informed about weather conditions is essential.
-Tap water is safe to drink in most areas, but bottled water is widely available if preferred.
-Medical facilities are available on the major islands, but serious medical issues may require evacuation to a mainland country.
+However, petty crimes such as pickpocketing can occur, particularly in crowded areas and tourist hotspots.
+It's advisable to stay vigilant and keep an eye on your belongings.
+Natural hazards include occasional cyclones, which typically occur between November and March.
+Stay informed about weather conditions and follow local advice if a storm is approaching.
+Tap water is generally safe to drink, but some travelers may prefer bottled water.
+Healthcare facilities are available on major islands, but comprehensive medical insurance is recommended.

 Practical Tips

 When visiting French Polynesia, the local currency is the CFP Franc.
-Credit cards are widely accepted, but having some cash on hand is useful for smaller establishments.
-SIM cards for mobile internet are available at the airport and major towns, with major carriers offering tourist plans.
+Credit cards are widely accepted, but carrying some cash is advisable for smaller establishments.
+SIM cards are available at the airport and major retailers; check for data plans suitable for your needs.
 French and Tahitian are the official languages, but English is commonly spoken in tourist areas.
 Tipping is not customary but appreciated for exceptional service.
-When visiting temples or sacred sites, dress modestly and follow local customs.
-Always carry sunscreen, a hat, and sunglasses, as the sun can be intense.
+When dining, a 10% tip is standard.
+Respect local customs and traditions, such as dressing modestly when visiting villages and obtaining permission before photographing people.

 Cultural Notes